-There are two types of root canal treatment done
+There are two types of canal treatment done:

-Non surgical root canal treatment is a procedure to save the endodontically failing tooth.
+Non surgical treatment is a procedure to save the endodontically failing tooth.
 Endodontics means diagnosis, prevention and treatment of diseases inside the tooth.
 In this procedure the patient’s artificial crown is removed and access opening is created to give non surgical access to the root canal space.
-After the opening is done non surgical treatment requires
+After the opening is done non surgical treatment requires: